7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • submit your email form and confirm delivery

-• complete a test purchase or very low-cost purchase
+• complete a test purchase or low-cost purchase

 • confirm file delivery and confirmation email